Sewage Information and Forms

 If you currently own/operate a food establishment, have purchased or leased an existing one, or have constructed or remodeled one, you will need to complete an SF-5, Application to Operate a Food Establishment, and return the form with the correct fee to the health department.
 A food establishment may have a Food Service permit, a Retail Store permit, or both.
 The fees associated with the permit(s) are based on the number of seats in the establishment and/or the number of checkout stations.
 Please contact the health department to find out the fee requirement for your establishment.
 The permit issued to the establishment must be renewed by application each year beginning on July 1.

 A temporary food service concession is a food establishment that operates at a fixed location for a period of time not more than 14 consecutive days in conjunction with a single event or celebration, such as a fair, festival, or carnival.
 There are many opportunities for Temporary Food Events throughout the year in Pendleton County.
-If your organization is interested in applying, complete the Temporary Food Application Form and return to the health department prior to the temporary event.
-There is a $60 fee for a one year (July to July) permit required with this application.
+If your organization is interested in applying, complete the Temporary Food Application Form and return to the Health Department prior to the temporary event.
+There is a $72.00 fee for a one year (July to July) permit required with this application.
+While the permit is good for one calendar year, a separate application for each individual event within that period must be submitted to the Health Department.
 The Guidelines for Operating a Temporary Food Concession booklet SF-4 is a useful piece of information that can be helpful while planning and preparing for an event.
 Some other useful guidelines to keep in mind can be found here.

 Water Wells and Water Sample Information and Forms

 A permit for private spring and cistern water supplies is not required by the Health Department.
 Site visits and information are available from Environmental Health personnel to help ensure that these private supplies are constructed is such a manner to keep them safe from contamination.
 Well, spring, and cistern supplies may be sampled for bacterial content upon request.
-The Health Department charges a $40.00 fee for sample collection; the State Laboratory charges a similar fee for analysis.
+The Health Department charges a $40.00 fee for sample collection; the State Laboratory charges $23.00 for the analysis.
+Mileage to and from the property will be billed to you from the Pendleton County Health Department separately.
 Samples must be taken Monday-Wednesday, and results will be available by the following week.

 Other Environmental Health Programs

 Several other programs are included in the permit/inspection responsibilities and review of local Health Departments.
-The form SG-49, Application for a Permit to Operate, is used to apply for permits for other types of programs.
 These programs include:

 More information on these programs, associated forms, and links to the Legislative Rules from which the programs are derived may be found at the Public Health Sanitiation website.